inrupt/solid-common-vocab-rdf/README.md

  UI components).

-To see how and where these bundles are generated, packaged and published, you'll need to look at the configuration files themselves (i.e. the YAML files) in each of the respective directories (since different bundles can be generated for different programming languages, and published to multiple places - i.e. the generation process is highly flexible!).
+To see how and where these bundles are generated, packaged and published, you'll need to look at the configuration files themselves (i.e., the YAML files) in each of the respective directories (since different bundles can be generated for different programming languages, and published to multiple places - in other words, the generation process is highly flexible!).

 ## Example usage - JavaScript